 Explore the Jorvik Group

-Owned and managed by York Archaeological Trust, we are part of a self-sustaining educational charity which generates income through the support of visitors, donors, volunteers and Friends.
-We would be hugely grateful for your support helping us raise £30,000 to cover our unexpected costs, so we can more confidently continue to offer world-class visitor experiences and a range of charitable activities that benefit our community.
+Owned and managed by York Archaeological Trust, we are part of a self-sustaining educational charity that generates income through the generosity of visitors, donors, volunteers and Friends.
+To help us create this valuable new offer for school children across the UK who cannot now visit our attractions, we need to purchase the technical equipment and learning resources to deliver it.
+We would be hugely grateful for your support helping us raise £120,000 to cover the costs of developing and running this exciting and beneficial new project.

 How can you help?